Bartolomé de las Casas

 Bartolomé de las Casas, OP (/lɑːs ˈkɑːsəs/ lahss-_-KAH-səss; /es/); 11 November 1484 – 18 July 1566) was a Spanish lawyer, clergyman, writer, and activist best known for his work as a historian and social reformer.
 He arrived in Hispaniola as a layman, then became a Dominican friar.
 He was appointed as the first resident Bishop of Chiapas, and the first officially appointed "Protector of the Indians".
 His extensive writings, the most famous being A Short Account of the Destruction of the Indies and Historia de Las Indias, chronicle the first decades of colonization of the Caribbean islands.
 He described and railed against the atrocities committed by the conquistadores against the Indigenous peoples.

 Arriving as one of the first Spanish settlers in the Americas, Las Casas initially participated in the colonial economy built on forced Indigenous labor, but eventually felt compelled to oppose the abuses committed by European colonists against the Indigenous population.
-In 1515 he gave up his Native American laborers and encomienda.
-He then advocated, before Charles V, on behalf of rights for the natives.
+In 1515 he gave up his Indigenous Caribbean laborers and encomienda.
+He then advocated, before Charles V, on behalf of rights for the Natives.
 In his early writings, he advocated the use of African slaves to replace Indigenous labor.
 He did so without knowing that the Portuguese were carrying out "brutal and unjust wars in the name of spreading the faith".
 Later in life, he retracted this position, as he regarded both forms of slavery as equally wrong.

 In 1522, Las Casas tried to launch a new kind of peaceful colonialism on the coast of Venezuela, but this venture failed.
 He then entered the Dominican Order and became a friar, leaving public life for a decade.
-He traveled to Central America, acting as a missionary among the Maya of Guatemala and participating in debates among colonial churchmen about how best to bring the natives to the Christian faith.
+He traveled to Central America, acting as a missionary among the Maya of Guatemala and participating in debates among colonial churchmen about how best to bring the Natives to the Christian faith.